sqlmapproject/sqlmap/Usage.md

 * Login to the application with your favourite browser.
 * Get the HTTP Cookie from the browser's preferences or from the HTTP proxy screen and copy to the clipboard.
-* Go back to your shell and run sqlmap by pasting your clipboard as the argument of the `--cookie` switch.
+* Go back to your shell and run sqlmap by pasting your clipboard as the argument of the option `--cookie`.

 Note that the HTTP `Cookie` header values are usually separated by a `;` character, **not** by an `&`. sqlmap can recognize these as separate sets of `parameter=value` too, as well as GET and POST parameters.

 If at any time during the communication, the web application responds with `Set-Cookie` headers, sqlmap will automatically use its value in all further HTTP requests as the `Cookie` header. sqlmap will also automatically test those values for SQL injection.
 This can be avoided by providing the switch `--drop-set-cookie` - sqlmap will ignore any coming `Set-Cookie` header.

-Vice versa, if you provide a HTTP `Cookie` header with `--cookie` switch and the target URL sends an HTTP `Set-Cookie` header at any time, sqlmap will ask you which set of cookies to use for the following HTTP requests.
+Vice versa, if you provide a HTTP `Cookie` header with option `--cookie` and the target URL sends an HTTP `Set-Cookie` header at any time, sqlmap will ask you which set of cookies to use for the following HTTP requests.

 Note that also the HTTP `Cookie` header is tested against SQL injection if the `--level` is set to **2** or above.
 Read below for details.